-Have you been charged with a DWI while on the Keto diet?
+Have you tested positive on the breathalyzer while on the Keto diet?

 Driving while intoxicated in Texas can cause you many problems.
 For example;

 - You may get huge fines and lose your license for a long period.
-If you are taken to court, you will also have legal fees and court costs to contend with.
+You will also have legal fees and court costs to contend with.

-- A DWI conviction results in a criminal record that makes it more difficult to get a job, rent an apartment, or apply for car insurance.
-You may also get jailed for a long time.
+- A DWI conviction results in a criminal record.
+This makes it more difficult for you to get a job, rent an apartment, or apply for car insurance.

-If you are convicted of a DWI because you are on the Keto diet, you would, therefore, go through many unnecessary problems.
-There are some cases where people have experienced such situations.
+If you are convicted of a DWI because you are on the Keto diet, you would, therefore, experience a lot of difficulties, even though you are innocent.

-For example, there is the case of Andre Riley, a flight attendant on American Airlines who was fired from his job for failing a breathalyzer test.
-Andre was accused of drinking on the flight, but he insisted that the positive results ( .05) from his breathalyzer tests were due to him being on the Keto diet.
+For example, Andre Riley, a flight attendant on American Airlines, was fired from his job for failing a breathalyzer test.
+Andre was accused of drinking on the job.
+He insisted that the positive results ( .05) from his breathalyzer tests were due to him being on the Keto diet.

 Can a lawyer help?

-If you’ve undergone a breathalyzer test and you think the results were inaccurate, either due to the way they were administered or because you were on the Keto diet, or any of the other above reasons, a qualified DUI attorney in Denton Texas can help you challenge the results.
+You may have undergone a breathalyzer test and you think the results were inaccurate.
+This may be due to the way the test was administered, you were on a low carb diet, or any of the other above reasons.
+You will need an experienced DUI attorney in Denton Texas to help you challenge the results.